Initial states of Thailand: Economy

-Although the international trade through the Strait of Malacca had been favoured since the 6th century, the overland routes from the coastal towns in Southern Myanmar to the port towns of central Thailand were favoured until the early Rattanakosin period.
-Together with the rice commerce, Sukhothai, Ayudhya and Rattanakosin became one of the trans-peninsula routes parallel with the Strait of Malacca.
+Although maritime trade through the Strait of Malacca had been significant since the 6th century, overland routes connecting coastal towns in southern Myanmar with port towns in central Thailand remained important until the early Rattanakosin period.
+Alongside the rice trade, the kingdoms of Sukhothai, Ayutthaya, and Rattanakosin functioned as key trans-peninsular trade corridors, operating in parallel with maritime routes through the Strait of Malacca.